Calicut Mini Marathon

 Calicut Half Marathon is a running and sporting event conducted annually by IIM Kozhikode.
 First initiated in 2010, the event now takes place annually in the month of February or March.
 Over 5000 people participate in the marathon every year.
 The event consists of timed races of 21 kilometres and 10 kilometres and a non-competitive "Dream Run" of 3 kilometres, which is not timed.
 The total prize money for both the men's and Women's categories combined for the timed races is INR 4,50,000.

 Every year the race is associated with a social cause, which it seeks to publicise.
 The 2019 edition of the marathon also witnessed the debut of the IIM Kozhikode National Excellence Award, with the first edition presented to Paralympic athlete Dr. Deepa Malik, by the director of the Indian Institute of Management Kozhikode Prof. Debashis Chatterjee.

 History

 2010

 The inaugural edition was held on 31 January 2010.
 The theme of the event was Be the change.
 It was organized by the Social Service Group, Indian Institute of Management Kozhikode, PT Usha School of Athletics and Calicut Management Association.
 It aimed to bring forth awareness in them about the various issues plaguing the society and urge them to lead by example, to be the change we wish to see in this world, as Mahatma Gandhi asked of Indians.

 2011

 This edition of the marathon was for rights of the disabled children.
 The marathon was co-hosted by Federal Bank.
-The marathon aimed to induce a change in mindset of the society with regards the way we perceive the differently abled.
+The marathon aimed to induce a change in mindset of the society with regards the way we perceive the disabled.
 Students from NIT Calicut, Farooq College, Holy Cross College and KMCT Polytechnic college participated in the marathon.